 Festival of the Lights in Osaka is one of most spectacular city illuminations in Japan, which invited over 10 million visitors during the season in the past years.
 The event is composed of several small and large light-ups in central Osaka, and the two main illuminations are “Mido-suji Illumination” and “OSAKA Hikari-Renaissance”.

 ▶ More illuminations in Osaka: Best Winter Illumination Spots in Osaka 2022-2023

 KYOTO ILLUMINATION SYNESTHESIA HILLS

-The popular winter illumination “Kyoto Illumiere” was held at Rurikei Onsen during winter annually, but from this year, the illumination is back as a new facility, KYOTO ILLUMINATION SYNESTHESIA HILLS (シナスタジアヒルズ 京都イルミネーション) that is available through the year.
+The popular winter illumination “Kyoto Illumiere” was held at Rurikei Onsen during winter annually, but from last year, the illumination is back as a new facility, KYOTO ILLUMINATION SYNESTHESIA HILLS (シナスタジアヒルズ 京都イルミネーション) that is available through the year.
 The colourful lights collaborate with music and digital arts offering visitors a whole new illumination experience.